JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/proposal.md

 How is it done today, and what are the limits of current practice?

+Traditional sensing methods such as device fingerprinting, protocol-based identification  rely on image-based models that use bounding boxes with poor alignment that would cause high latency and low accuracy.
+Moreover, these techniques usually require large datasets and assumptions that do not really reflect the real life conditions

 ## 3. Novelty & Rationale

 What is new in your approach and why do you think it will be successful?

+Stitching-the-Spectrum is a signal classification approach initiated by Uvaydov, Daniel and Zhang, etl.
+It creates a diverse training sample by stitching signals together.
+Later, the stitched signal would be fed into a U-Net-based segmentation model to handle the wideband signal, allowing each signal to be classified into a certain protocol class.
+We believe this approach to be useful in a smart home context because it has a better classification and localization accuracy than the traditional methods.
+It can handle multiple overlapping signals without prior knowledge of the real world such as the type or location of the sensor.

 ## 4. Potential Impact